"Ribbon-Cutting Event for the Restored Portico of the Howland Cultural Center!"

 "PEOPLE MAKE IT HAPPEN"

-The Howland Cultural Center is an all volunteer-run non-profit organization dedicated to empowering musicians, performers, artists, educators, and community members who contribute to its uniqueness.
+The Center is an all volunteer-run non-profit organization dedicated to empowering musicians, performers, artists, educators, and community members who contribute to its uniqueness.
 Join us in our mission to preserve this historic landmark and support our community through exceptional programming!

-PLEASE DONATE
+PLEASE DONATE to the PORTICO PROJECT

 THE NORTHCUTT LEGACY FUND FOR THE HOWLAND CULTURAL CENTER